Skip to Content

 Check Out See Borrow

-Citation A citation is a reference source which usually includes article title, author, publication name, date, volume and pages from journals or books.
+Citation A reference source which usually includes article title, author, publication name, date, volume and pages from journals or books.

 Classification system See Library of Congress.

-Current issue The most recent issue of a journal which is displayed on shelves separate from earlier issues.
-Older issues of journals are called back issues.
+Current issue The most recent issue of a journal.
+Print format is shelved separately from back issues.

 D

-• The Library Catalogue is a database of books and journals held in Queen’s libraries.
+• Library Search is a database which can be searched to find books, journals, and digital resources held in Queen’s libraries.

-• The Library has access to many other databases of information for a range of subjects.
+• The Library has access to many other databases for information on a range of subjects.
+See Databases A-Z.

-Due Date The due date is the date that an item on loan is due to be returned to the Library or renewed.
-Items not returned or renewed by this date will begin to build up daily fines.
+Due Date is the date that an item on loan is due to be returned to the Library or renewed.

 E

 E-Journal Electronic journals are full texts or abstracts of journal articles available online.
-E-Journals at Queen's can be accessed through the Library Catalogue.
+E-Journals at Queen's can be accessed through Library Search.

-Electronic Resource Electronic information resources, such as E-Books or E-Journals, that you can access online either on or off campus.
+Electronic Resource Electronic information resources, such as E-Books, or E-Journals, or databases that you can access online either on or off campus using your library credentials.

 Enquiry desks These are staffed service points where you can ask for help on a variety of library services and resources.